-- 1.7.6 Consider a vaginal pessary for women with symptomatic pelvic organ prolapse, alone or in conjunction with supervised pelvic floor muscle training.
-[2019] - 1.7.7 Refer women who have chosen a pessary to a urogynaecology service if pessary care is not available locally.
+1.7.6 Consider a vaginal pessary for women with symptomatic pelvic organ prolapse, alone or in conjunction with supervised pelvic floor muscle training.
 [2019]

-1.7.8 Before starting pessary treatment:

-- consider treating vaginal atrophy with topical oestrogen - explain that more than 1 pessary fitting may be needed to find a suitable pessary - discuss the effect of different types of pessary on sexual intercourse - describe complications including vaginal discharge, bleeding, difficulty removing pessary and pessary expulsion - explain that the pessary should be removed at least once every 6 months to prevent serious pessary complications.
+- 1.7.7 Refer women who have chosen a pessary to a urogynaecology service if pessary care is not available locally.
+[2019] - 1.7.8 Before starting pessary treatment: - consider vaginal oestrogen for genitourinary symptoms and signs associated with menopause - explain that more than 1 pessary fitting may be needed to find a suitable pessary - discuss the effect of different types of pessary on sexual intercourse - describe complications including vaginal discharge, bleeding, difficulty removing pessary and pessary expulsion - explain that the pessary should be removed at least once every 6 months to prevent serious pessary complications.
 [2019] - 1.7.9 Offer women using pessaries an appointment in a pessary clinic every 6 months if they are at risk of complications, for example because of a physical or cognitive impairment that might make it difficult for them to manage their ongoing pessary care.
 [2019]